 Conclusion

-In conclusion, the theme tune from Big Little Lies, "Cold Little Heart," is more than just a song; it's a crucial element that enhances the show's storytelling and emotional depth.
+Pulling it all together, the theme tune from Big Little Lies, "Cold Little Heart," is more than just a song; it's a crucial element that enhances the show's storytelling and emotional depth.
 Its haunting melody and vulnerable lyrics resonate deeply with the series' themes of hidden truths and complex relationships.
 The careful selection of "Cold Little Heart" highlights the importance of music supervision in creating a cohesive and impactful viewing experience.
 Choosing the right theme music involves understanding your project's tone, experimenting with different styles, and considering the overall emotional impact.
 As demonstrated by the enduring popularity of "Cold Little Heart," the perfect theme song can elevate a project and leave a lasting impression on audiences.